Add environments to applications

 Lock Snapshots (Optional) Select this option to lock all snapshots used in the environment, to prevent changes.
 Inherit Cleanup Settings

 Days to keep versions.
-Specify for how long (in days) to keep versions.
+Specify for how long, in days, to keep the contents of component versions.
 Default: -1, keep indefinitely.

 Number of versions to keep.
-Specify how many versions to keep.
+Specify for how many versions to keep the contents.
 Default: -1, keep all versions.

 Map All Resources (Optional) Select this option to automatically add all the environment's resources and resource groups to the application's components.